Picking up the Pace: Software Helps Cancer Patients Get Faster Treatment

 That’s when he called in OZ, which assessed OA’s existing processes and software infrastructure, then collaborated with OA employees to make sure their needs also would be addressed by the new system.
 OZ developed a reliable, web-based application for the company that makes it significantly easier and faster for OA to search and pull data.
 In the course of its initial review, OZ also identified several other problems that needed fixing, as well as numerous areas where it could help OA develop new features to help both its employees and clients.

 The most important change was eliminating all the data silos and creating a fully integrated system.
-OZ used data services, analytics and intelligent automation (IA) tools to create a single, centralized system, so Fishman and his team no longer have to search email chains to gather data.
+OZ used data services, analytics, and intelligent automation (IA) tools to create a single, centralized system, so Fishman and his team no longer have to search for email chains to gather data.
 It built a new user interface, as well, including an integrated, real-time dashboard used for claims and payment processing that allows providers to access up-to-date eligibility information.
 The new system stores all correspondence in a single, easily accessible — and searchable — database.
 For OA employees, OZ created a similar dashboard to make it easier for them to monitor case progress.

 “Our new, robust solution increases data accuracy and security,” says Amjad Shamim, CEO of OZ.
 “Most importantly, by improving overall quality and speed, we’ve helped improve patient care.”